rlvlad/wt-project-2025/docs/src/sections/sequence_diagram.typ

     _seq("C", "B", disable-src: true, comment: [closeReorderModal()]) }),
   comment: [
-    // This modal is responible for adding a custom order to the added tracks in a playlist.
+    // This modal is responsible for adding a custom order to the added tracks in a playlist.
 From the HomeView, every playlist has a reorder button thats open the corresponding modal.

-    This modal is quite different from the upload tracks modal becuase, in that case, the User must see the tracks that are _not_ in that playlist, however if they are to be reordered, the User has to see them all.
-And being able to drag and drop them: that's why the `loadUserTracksOl()` function is called -- `ol` stands for _Ordered List_.
-The logic is very similary to the regular `loadUserTracks()`.
+    This modal is quite different from the add tracks modal because, in that case, the User must see the tracks that are _not_ in that playlist, however if they are to be reordered, the User has to see them all.
+And also being able to drag and drop them: that's why the `loadUserTracksOl()` function is called -- `ol` stands for _Ordered List_.
+The logic is very similar to the regular `loadUserTracks()`.

-    After being satisfied with the new order, the User clicks on the save oreder button that POSTS a JSON-formatted object to Java -- the only function in the project to do so.
+    After being satisfied with the new order, the User clicks on the save order button that POSTs a JSON-formatted object to Java -- the only function in the project to do so.

     If the operation is successful, a div with "Success" is shown; otherwise error.
 Finally the User can close and modal and return to the HomeView.
   ],